grussorusso/serverledge/docs/executor.md

 E.g., for Python runtimes, `<module_name>.<function_name>`.

 - `HandlerDir`: directory where the function code has been copied.

+- `ReturnOutput`: whether function standard output and error should be returned.

 The following object is returned upon function completion (or failure):